pietroppeter/nimconf22-nimib/README.md

 - `nim r index --nbShow --nbFilename:index_moon.html`
 - `nim r -d:noReveal index --nbShow --nbFilename:index_doc.html` (currently broken)

+### corner image

+- we are adding a corner image with nim logo
+- we used to do this with a js that ran for every slide (`-d:useCornerImage` and `-d:skipNimLogo`)
+- now we do it with a static image tag
+- it does not work in nimiboost (compare e.g. intro with nimiboost and intro from command line), not sure why

 ## status

 - [x] record and send presentation